MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementRemoteAssistancePartner.md

 # New-MgDeviceManagementRemoteAssistancePartner

 ## SYNOPSIS
-Create new navigation property to remoteAssistancePartners for deviceManagement
+Create a new remoteAssistancePartner object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaDeviceManagementRemoteAssistancePartner](/powershell/module/Microsoft.Graph.Beta.DeviceManagement.Administration/New-MgBetaDeviceManagementRemoteAssistancePartner?view=graph-powershell-beta)

 ## SYNTAX